steadramon/ESPGeiger/docs/outputs/pulseout.md

 * `polarity=0` if the LED's anode is on the GPIO side, `polarity=1` if the cathode is on the GPIO side (common-anode wiring).

-The fade mode uses `analogWrite` for PWM.
-On ESP8266 the PWM frequency is set globally; if HV is enabled it picks HV's frequency (smooth), if not it defaults to 1 kHz (works but a careful eye may see slight flicker on the brightest steps).
-On ESP32 the LEDC channel handles this natively.

 Note: fade mode is **LED only**.
 Feeding PWM into a piezo or speaker would produce a soft sustained tone, not a click.

-This overlaps the existing runtime-configurable blip LED.
-The blip LED uses JLed for asynchronous scheduling on a build-flag-fixed or runtime-set pin; Pulse Out uses the state machine described above.
-Both ship; pick whichever fits your build.
+Fade mode overlaps the built-in Blip LED.
+Both ship; pick whichever fits your wiring — Blip LED lives on the board's dedicated pin, Pulse Out on any GPIO you choose.

 ## Patterns